Mukhammad-develop/telegram-addresser/docs/DEPLOYMENT.md

 - A VPS or dedicated server (Ubuntu 20.04+ or Debian 10+ recommended)
 - SSH access to your server
-- At least 512MB RAM and 1GB disk space
+- At least 512MB RAM and 1GB disk space (1GB+ for multi-worker)
 - Python 3.8 or higher
-- Telegram API credentials
+- Telegram API credentials (1 set for single-worker, multiple for multi-worker)

+> 💡 **New in v0.6:** Multi-worker support!
+Deploy with multiple API accounts for better performance.

 ## 🖥️ Recommended VPS Providers